reshamas/reshamas.github.io/_posts/2018-04-19-to-kaggle-or-not.md

 ### Data
 All throughout the data science community, you will hear references to datasets.
-You will become familiar with the other popular datasets to which other learning platforms and conference speakers refer.
+You will become familiar with popular datasets to which other learning platforms and conference speakers refer.

 Despite the fact that the dataset is provided, there remains the requirement to understand the data and the evaluation metrics.
 Contrary to popular belief, there is still "dirty data" which requires further investigation.
 Digging deeper into misclassified items begets adjustments to the algorithm.